KarimShavar/WeatherTest/README.md

 # WeatherTest

-Weather API tech test.
+## Weather API tech test.
 Implemented in Asp Net Core a tech test ment for Angular.

-Made as a side project from specification:

-Instructions
+Instructions:
-    - Create a new angular project
+* Create a new angular project
-    - Use the open weather API to retrieve weather information on at least 10 cities
+* Use the open weather API to retrieve weather information on at least 10 cities
-    - Populate a table within the app with this data
+* Populate a table within the app with this data
-    - Introduce configurable pagination
+* Introduce configurable pagination
-    - Introduce sortable columns
+* Introduce sortable columns
-    - Introduce a filter for searching by city name
+* Introduce a filter for searching by city name
-    - Write unit test
+* Write unit test
-    - Create a graph that displays the median average global temperature and plot cities available in the API above/below the median
+* Create a graph that displays the median average global temperature and plot cities available in the API above/below the median
-    - Try to use semantic and accessible HTML with SCSS or LESS
+* Try to use semantic and accessible HTML with SCSS or LESS